top of page

-Do you absolutely loathe having to write anything longer than an email because it’s so hard for you it’s almost physically painful?
+Do you hate loathe having to write anything longer than an email because it's so hard for you it's almost physically painful?

 Do you find it easier to write when you can tell somebody about your ideas before you start writing?